ioccc-src/mkiocccentry/jparse/README.md

 integrate it into your own applications and work with the parsed tree(s).
 For information on using the `jparse` library, we refer you to the file [jparse_library_README.md](https://github.com/xexyl/jparse/blob/master/jparse_library_README.md).

+The [util.c](https://github.com/xexyl/jparse/blob/master/util.c) file has some functions that are out of scope.
+This is mostly a carry-over from `jparse`'s [mkiocccentry](https://github.com/ioccc-src/mkiocccentry) origin and the way it is used there.
+Nonetheless there are many useful functions, a fair few used by jparse itself and many that are not but are nonetheless useful.

 We also do recommend that you read the [json_README.md](https://github.com/xexyl/jparse/blob/master/json_README.md)